 For the Cream Cheese Frosting:

-- In a medium-sized bowl using a hand electric mixer, combine the butter and cream cheese.
-Cream on medium speed for about two minutes.
-Scrape down the sides and bottom of the bowl.
-Beat again for 2 more minutes.
+- In a medium-sized bowl, using an electric hand mixer, beat the softened butter and cream cheese on medium speed for 2 minutes.
+Scrape down the sides and bottom of the bowl, then beat for another 2 minutes.4 ounces cream cheese, ½ cup unsalted butter, 1 tablespoon heavy whipping cream, ¼ teaspoon vanilla extract, 2 cups powdered sugar, Pinch of salt

-- With the mixer on low speed, add the powdered sugar, followed by the vanilla, heavy whipping cream, and salt.
-Beat on low just until mixed.
-Then turn the mixer to medium-high speed and beat the mixture for 2-3 minutes.
+- With the mixer on low speed, gradually add the powdered sugar.
+Then mix in the vanilla, heavy whipping cream, and a pinch of salt.

 Assembly:

-- Once the cookies are completely cooled, spread or pipe the cream cheese frosting onto the cookies.
+- Once the cookies are completely cooled, spread or pipe the cream cheese frosting onto each cookie using a piping bag or an offset spatula.

 Burt says